pic pic

 To format expressions and make them more legible

 Select the script to be formatted and press Ctrl+k + Ctrl+f.
-Sometimes, activating this tool requires running it twice.
+Sometimes, you must run the command twice to activate the tool.

 Example